aljazerzen/articles/prql-2/functional-database.md

 We focused on the core features and all of these can be worked around.

-Also, PRQL may not ever get all of these features, because ideas in this article are only my own and not neccessarily of the whole PRQL core team.
+Also, PRQL may not ever get all of these features, because ideas in this article are only my own and not necessarily of the whole PRQL core team.

 ### Many functions in SQL are not pure